Manipur: All-tribe panel to decide whether Chin Kukis will remain in Scheduled Tribe list, says CM

 On Tuesday, Singh said that the state government will be able to send its view on the matter only after getting the panel’s recommendations, reported PTI.

-“They [Chin-Kuki community] were included in the [Scheduled Tribe] list of Manipur but how they were included needs to be re-examined,” Singh told reporters.
+“They were included in the [Scheduled Tribe] list of Manipur but how they were included needs to be re-examined,” Singh told reporters.
 “Before commenting, we have to form a committee consisting of all tribes [of the state].”

 Notably, the members of the Meitei community, who account for 60% of Manipur’s population, have been demanding inclusion in the Scheduled Tribes list for several years.